 Maintaining accurate data builds the trust of your team and helps you work toward complying with various data protection and privacy regulations.
 Shape gives you tools for managing duplicates one at a time manually or automatically to track and eliminate duplicate records.

-By default, duplicate reconciliation is done manually.
-However, if you decide that you do not need to manually confirm or deny every identified duplicate, you can automate the reconciliation and merging of duplicate records programatically.
+If you decide that you do not need to manually confirm or deny every identified duplicate, you can automate the reconciliation and merging of duplicate records automatically.
 When a program uses automatic reconciliation, duplicate records will be automatically merge based on the criteria that you define in the settings page.